aaronzech/Schoology---Parent-Access-Code/README.md

 # Schoology---Parent-Access-Code
-Script will email the parent after a Google form submission their student's access code for Schoology.

 **Description:** This google apps script will send an email to the user (parent) their student's access code for Schoology, after submitting the form.